-4.1 INTRODUCTION
+4.1 Introduction

-4.1.1 The purpose of the documentary study was not to undertake further research into the site, but rather to undertake an inspection and review of the relevant background material relating to the site and its environs as kept by the RCAHMS, and the Museum Trust at Auchindrain.
-Interviews with former Curators, some of the Trustees and other experts who have worked on the site were also undertaken in an attempt to provide a source of information into interventions and repairs to the buildings and structures.
+4.1.1 The purpose of the documentary study was not to undertake further research into the site, but rather to undertake an inspection and review of the relevant background material relating to the site and its environs.
+Material was inspected at the RCAHMS (Edinburgh) and the Museum Trust at Auchindrain and interviews were conducted with former Curators and other experts who have worked on the site, in an attempt to provide a source of information into interventions and repairs to the buildings and structures.
 A summary of the historical information obtained for each building is presented below.